Training flaws exposed in Rio-Paris crash report

 Cockpit recordings showed that the captain was taking a scheduled break when the aircraft hit a shower of ice particles at night during an equatorial storm over the ocean, with the least experienced of two co-pilots at the controls.

-The investigation has centered on the actions of this pilot and why the crew ignored repeated audible stall alarms, as well as protocols which may have discouraged the senior co-pilot from overriding his colleague to take full control.
+The investigation has centred on the actions of this pilot and questions over why the crew ignored repeated audible stall alarms, as well as protocols which may have discouraged the senior co-pilot ignoring assigned tasks and taking full control.

-Flight data suggested the crew mainly pulled back on their control sticks instead of pushing forward to catch more air under the wings, which is the procedure for coping with a stall.
+Flight data suggested the crew mainly pulled back on their control sticks instead of pushing forwards to catch more air under the wings, which is the procedure for coping with a stall.

-According to representatives of victims’ families, that may have been due to faulty information displayed on a panel called the flight director, an element they said had been revealed to them by the BEA but was omitted from the press release.

-By the time the captain returned, the plane was in such a dire state that the aircraft’s computers gave up trying to calculate its position and turned the stall warning off.
+By the time the captain returned, the plane was in such a deep stall with its nose pointing upwards, and moving forward so slowly, that the aircraft’s computers gave up trying to calculate its position and turned the stall warning off.

 At that point, the pilots nudged the nose forward only for the alarm to come back to life, a contradiction severely criticized by pilot unions who say it confused the crew.

-Aircraft manufacturers say that by this stage the A330 was beyond recovery, but the BEA nevertheless recommended a review of stall warning behavior.
+Aircraft manufacturers say that by this stage the A330 was beyond recovery, but the BEA nevertheless recommended a review of stall warning behaviour.

 Airbus said it had already started working on improvements to the speed sensors and would implement other findings.